Image: Student and staff common room area in B39

 The first area I would like to tell you about will be the very centre of the whole Institute, the student and staff common room area.
 Based on the first floor of the building, it will have easy access to all the teaching spaces and labs.
 The plan for this was signed off recently, and you will see in the image how the space will look.
 It includes multi use areas for students and staff and screens which students can plug laptops into for discussion.
 As more rooms and labs are signed off I will add them to the blog and detail exciting equipment that we have ordered for staff and student use.

-In the meantime, if you want to chat to our forensics team about the move, explore the Cranfield campus or have questions about the Forensic MSc programme, come to the Open Day on 14th March 2020.
+If you want to chat to our forensics team about the move, explore the Cranfield campus or have questions about the Forensic MSc programme and the five full-fee scholarships available, come to our next Open Day.